The Xometry app works best with JavaScript enabled!

 Wood turner making a spinning top - Image Credit: Shutterstock/PicksArt

-Wood turning is a process that utilizes hand tools to create wooden parts that are symmetrical about a center axis.
+Wood turning is a process that uses a lathe and hand tools to shape wooden parts that are symmetrical about a center axis.
 This process is somewhat similar to the potter’s wheel, on which users revolve clay around an axis to create items like bowls and vases.
 Unlike a potter’s wheel, on which one’s hands are used to shape parts, wood lathes require wood-turning tools for the operator to create parts.

 Wood lathe turning tools are hand tools that allow users to make different cuts to their workpieces.
-For example, spindle roughing gouges are used when first starting a turning job to quickly remove square corners, while parting tools are used to make final cuts and create intricate details.
-There are several types of handheld wood-turning tools.
-Each type is used to make a specific kind of cut or obtain a particular surface finish on a wooden workpiece.
+For example, spindle roughing gouges are used at the beginning of spindle work to round square stock, while parting tools are mainly used to cut narrow grooves, define diameters, and separate finished parts from waste.
+There are several types of handheld wood-turning tools, each designed for specific cuts or surface finishes.
 This article will review six different turning tools for wood lathes and a few best practices to follow when woodworking.

 1. Spindle Roughing Gouge

 A spindle roughing gouge is typically the first wood lathe turning tool used when starting a new project.
 For this particular tool, a wide U-shaped flute extends out from the grip.
 This tool allows users to quickly remove unwanted material and convert a square workpiece to a round one.
 By doing so, users can center their work on an axis running along the length of the workpiece.
-Spindle roughing gouges are often made from HSS (high-speed steel) and can come in many different sizes and prices.
-In general, this tool will cost anywhere between $20–120.
+Spindle roughing gouges are often made from HSS (high-speed steel) and are available in different sizes, typically costing $20-$120.

 2. Spindle Gouge

-Spindle gouges (shallow fluted gouges) are wood lathe turning tools that have a noticeably smaller-sized flute than roughing gouges.
-These tools are used to shape workpieces into desired shapes through the creation of features such as beads, coves, and ridges.
+Spindle gouges (shallow fluted gouges) are wood lathe turning tools that have a noticeably smaller flute than roughing gouges.
+These tools are used to shape workpieces into desired shapes by creating features such as beads, coves, and ridges.
 The cutting edge of these tools is ground and beveled to obtain smooth surface finishes on workpieces.
-Spindle gouges can come in a variety of sizes and prices.
-This tool will typically cost anywhere between $10–110.
-An example of a spindle gouge is shown in Figure 1 below:
+Spindle gouges come in a range of sizes, with typical prices from $10-$110.

 3. Skew Chisel

 Skew chisels have a flat blade and are used for “planing” or creating smooth surfaces on wooden workpieces.
-Additionally, the skew chisel is used to finely remove material to obtain desired thicknesses and make shallow curves, v-cuts, and pummels.
+Additionally, the skew chisel is used to finely remove material to obtain desired thicknesses and make shallow curves, V-cuts, and pommels.
 This wood lathe turning tool is notorious for being difficult to handle and requires patience to use correctly.

-It is recommended to use the tool at a 45° angle to the workpiece and avoid using the corners of the tool.
-Using the corners can cause the workpiece to “catch” – which can be potentially dangerous.
+It is recommended to keep the skew chisel’s bevel rubbing on the wood and present the cutting edge at a slight angle to the workpiece, while avoiding cutting with the corners.
+Using the corners can cause the workpiece to “catch,” which can be potentially dangerous.
 However, once familiar with the tool, the skew chisel is one of the most useful and versatile wood-turning tools.
-This tool comes in many different sizes, blade shapes, and prices.
-A typical skew chisel will cost between $10–80, but high-grade tools can cost as high as $200.
+Skew chisels are available in different blade shapes and sizes, with typical prices from $10-$80 and premium versions up to $200.

 4. Parting Tool